Ongoing

 By Contested Histories Initiative

 Almost a century after the last Confederate monument was erected in the heart of Richmond, the state capital of Virginia, a new counter-monument was installed in 2019 by the Virginia Museum of Fine Arts.
-Modelled after its neighbouring Confederate statues, the equestrian statue of a Black man is a rare… Read More
+Modelled after its neighbouring Confederate statues, the equestrian statue of a Black man is a… Read More

 #42